 …to create opportunities, supports and services for people with intellectual and developmental disabilities; so that they can develop and maintain healthy lifestyles and reach their highest level in sport and in life.

 Athletes Without Limits began with one athlete who wouldn’t let intellectual disability stand in the way of his quest to become a world champion.
-In five years, we’ve grown to nine sports and an ever-increasing number of athletes with a shared dream to reach their highest levels.
+Over the last decade we’ve grown to ten sports and hundreds of US athletes with a shared dream to reach their highest levels.

 Here in the US, Athletes Without Limits helps athletes identify coaching, training and competition opportunities at the national, regional and local level with a focus on the integration of athletes with intellectual disability into mainstream and Paralympic sport.
 While our athletes are from all over the country, we’ve established training hubs in Washington DC & Florida (Rowing), Georgia (Swimming), Oregon (Skiing), Texas (Basketball) and Virginia (Tennis).